awslabs/aws-cloudformation-controller-for-flux/docs/developing.md

 # Developing the AWS CloudFormation Template Sync Controller for Flux

-Learn how to develop the AWS CloudFormation Template Sync Controller for Flux.
+Follow these instructions for setting a local development environment for the AWS CloudFormation Template Sync Controller for Flux.

-## Set up a local development environment

-### Install required tools
+## Install required tools

 1. Install go 1.19+